EmuDeck/emudeck.github.io/docs/index.md

 Emulator Updates?
 These are available in the Discover store or on the `Manage Emulators` page within the EmuDeck application.

 Could you do everything EmuDeck does on your own?
 You sure could, but now you don't have to.

 ***

+## EmuDeck for Windows and EmuDeck for Android

+### EmuDeck for Windows

+EmuDeck for Windows is ready for testing through EmuDeck's Patreon, found here: [https://www.patreon.com/dragoonDorise](https://www.patreon.com/dragoonDorise).
+It is only available through the "Early Access" or "EmuDeck Fan" tiers.

+EmuDeck for Windows is still in development.
+Its feature suite is not currently at parity with EmuDeck for SteamOS but more will be added over time.

+For more information, read [EmuDeck for Window's FAQ](./getting-started-with-emudeck/windows/frequently-asked-questions.md).

+### EmuDeck for Android

+EmuDeck for Android development is currently on pause until EmuDeck for Windows is released.

+***